rdgao/rdgao.github.io/_posts/2016-04-24-lsd-neuroscience-and-science-communication-for-the-armed-and-dangerous.md

   overlay_filter: rgba(0,0,0,0.7)
   teaser: /assets/images/blog/2016-04-24-LSD1.png

-excerpt: "The third group is what I would call \"armed and dangerous\", and given the dramatic increase in our ability to access information via the internet, this is a growing group of concern.
-Basically, armed and dangerous means that you are educated enough to understand the information, perhaps because you have an education in sciences or a related field, and you WILL make life decisions based on it."
+excerpt: "Basically, armed and dangerous means that you are educated enough to understand the information, perhaps because you have an education in sciences or a related field, and you WILL make life decisions based on it."
 ---

 **tl;dr** : started out explaining a paper about LSD, visual hallucination,